sathvik-spartan/Aptitude_A-Z/README.md

 - **Books**
   - RS Aggarwal – Quantitative Aptitude
-  - Arun Sharma – QA for CAT
+  - Arun Sharma – QA for CAT (Only if you are seriously preparing for CAT, this would be an additional benefit).
   - RS Aggarwal – Logical Reasoning

 - **Websites**